-Selective mutism is a rare childhood anxiety disorder in which a child is unable to speak in certain situations or to certain people.
+Selective mutism is a rare childhood anxiety disorder in which a child experiences a trigger response and is unable to speak in certain situations or to certain people.
 It is not a form of shyness, though it may be thought of as extreme timidity.
 Nor is it an intentional refusal to speak, though it may be perceived that way.
+The child is simply unable to speak.
 Symptoms and co-existing conditions can vary from individual to individual, as can treatment options.

 Children with selective mutism often have a family history of anxiety disorders.
 The neurological basis for selective mutism is thought to be a cascade of events in an area of the brain known as the amygdala, which receives danger signals from the environment.
 The anxiety from a situation perceived as dangerous to the child’s well-being causes a communication shutdown.
-Children with selective mutism may have a variety of co-existing disorders, such as obsessive-compulsive disorder, autism spectrum disorder, or developmental delays.
+Children with selective mutism may have a variety of co-existing disorders, such as autism spectrum disorder, obsessive-compulsive disorder, developmental delays, or sensory processing difficulties.

 It is best to seek behavioral therapy or family therapy as early as possible for a child with selective mutism because the condition may not go away on its own.
 It is important to the success of therapy that the mental health care provider be a good fit for the child and the family.
 Treatment typically includes helping the child develop skills to control their anxiety and “unlearn” their dependence on mute behavior.
 In some cases, treatment may also include antidepressant or anti-anxiety medication in addition to psychotherapy.

 What happens when selective mutism is left untreated?